yasinsulhan/PWM-Led-Brightness-with-Register/README.md

 As calculated above, the max frequency must be **10000Hz**.
 It goes from 0 to 10000 according to, led brightness.

 After calculation, the timer 4 must be adjusted in registers.
-It is similar previous timer example
+It is similar with [previous timer example](https://github.com/yasinsulhan/stm32f4-timer-interrupt-with-register)

 The capture compare output 1,2,3,4 (for PD12, PD13, PD14, PD15) must be selected in `CCMRx` registers.
 Also these must be PWM mode by using the same registers.